 You are STRONGLY ENCOURAGED to look at this institution’s courses ahead of time to see how they will match up to your Mason degree requirements.
 Talk to your academic advisor about what courses you will need to receive credit for during your time abroad to stay on-track for your degree.
-When looking at courses keep in mind that 1) you will have to be enrolled full-time while abroad, and 2) similarly to Mason, course schedules can change.
+When looking at courses keep in mind that course schedules can change.
 We recommend having twice as many courses approved as necessary.

 The academic calendar at INSPER is different from Mason.
 The first semester is our spring semester; the second semester is our fall semester.

-INSPER does not offer on campus housing.
+Insper does not offer on campus housing.
 The International Relations Office at Insper provides information, contacts, and advising for students, assisting them in finding the best housing during their stay.

 Once accepted into a program, it will be your responsibility to apply for a student visa and/or residence permit (if required, based on your citizenship).
 You will receive details on this with your acceptance letter.
 Do not apply for a visa until after you have been officially accepted.
-Visit the Embassy of Chile's website for further information.
+Visit the Embassy of Brazil's website for further information.